 This series converges to a constant (approximately 2), so the total work is O(n).

-During the extraction phase, we perform n - 1 extractions.
+The extraction phase performs n - 1 extractions.
 Each extraction involves a swap (O(1)) and a heapify from the root (O(log n)).
-Unlike the build phase, every heapify during extraction starts from the root and might travel all the way down to the leaves.
-So the total is O(n log n), and there is no shortcut here.
+Unlike the build phase, every heapify during extraction starts from the root and can travel all the way down to the leaves.
+The total is O(n log n).

 | Property | Heap Sort | Merge Sort | Quick Sort |